Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 • Reduced Productivity: A decline in work output or quality, such as more errors, missed deadlines, or completing a project slower.

-• Withdrawal: Avoiding interactions with coworkers or team activities, showing less interest in collaboration or social connections at work.
+• Withdrawal: Avoid interactions with coworkers or team activities, showing less interest in collaboration or social connections at work.

 • Cognitive Slowness: Having difficulties in concentration, being forgetful, or having a slowed thought process, which makes decision-making and problem-solving harder.